 Singing their original and uplifting works about hope, social change, solidarity.
 A CD raising money for Emmaus, a charity that fights poverty, has been made from this live event.
 To order a copy, please go to our Contact page.

+We were proud to collaborate with Aniko Kuikka, a Finnish artist graduating at the Royal Academy of Arts and the composer Fraya Thomsen.
 We recorded the soundtrack of a film installation called 'White Sugar' which was exhibited at the Royal Academy of Arts from the 22nd June to the 2nd July at the ‘RA Schools Show 2017’.
 The work deals partly with social issues in Finland such as racism, discrimination and violence against women.

 A few musicians from the orchestra, alongside volunteer singers, performed carols and songs for Christmas 2018 at one of the Crisis shops, near Finsbury Park.